eugenlee/FSND/projects/02_trivia_api/starter/backend/README.md

 ### Endpoints

-#### GET /
+#### GET /categories
 - General:
-    - Returns a success value, list of category objects and total number of categories
+    - Get all categories.
+Returns a success value, list of category objects and total number of categories.
 - Sample: ```curl http://127.0.0.1:5000/categories```
 ```
 {